helen-choi/fortune-teller/README.md

 # Fortune Teller

-A front-end JavaScript application that tells the user their daily fortune depending on the user's birthday.
+A front-end JavaScript application that tells the user their daily fortune depending on the user's birthday using the [Astro API](https://aztro.readthedocs.io/en/latest/) and [Pokémon API](https://pokeapi.co/?ref=public-apis) endpoints.

 ## Technologies Used